- Identify methods for making family members feel welcome within their child’s program.

 Importance of Communicating with Families

 Communication is unique in school-age programs because of the limited interactions between staff members and family.
 Some children may arrive or depart your program by school bus, bike, or on foot.
 This means you might not always have the opportunity to speak directly to a family member each day.
-To ensure that communication needs between yourself and the families are met, you will need to be creative in your communication methods.
+To ensure that the communication needs between yourself and the families are met, you will need to be creative in your communication methods.

 Ways of Communicating With Families